ImmigraTrust Law

 ImmigraTrust Law Blog

-Fiancé Visa vs. Marriage Visa – Which One is Better?
-This Is Everything You Need to Know
+Fiancé Visa vs. Marriage Visa – Which One Is Better?
+This Is Everything You Need to Know in 2025

 Picture

-Our clients ask us all the time about the differences between a fiancé visa and marriage / spouse visa and which one is better.
+Our clients ask our best fiancé visa immigration lawyers all the time about the differences between a fiancé visa and marriage / spouse visa and which one is better.
 In this article, we will breakdown all you need to know when making this decision.
 There are certain advantages and disadvantages to both.

-For spouses from Iran, Syria, Yemen, or other Muslim Ban / travel ban countries (related to the Presidential Proclamation / Executive Order), there are extra hurdles and strategies to take into consideration.
-We will address those as well in the last section below.
-For example, the estimated processing times are different depending on the country your partner is from.
+If your fiancé, wife, or husband is Muslim or from Iran, Syria, Yemen, or other Middle Eastern countries, there are extra hurdles and strategies to take into consideration.
+We will address that as well in Question #5 below.
+For example, the estimated processing times are different depending on your fiancé’s or partner’s country of origin (in other words, their passport country).

 Here’s What This Guide Covers: